 Is the Dutch Bakery Ireland your full time job, a hobby or a bit of both?

 So it’s just since a few weeks I’m running a full time job again with my business, I launched my Facebook page as The Dutch Bakery Ireland, with great response, I even had to search for people to help me out….
 Funny thing is, up to last week I was doing everything alone, planning, ordering, answering e mails, and then of course also baking…I booked a ticket for a very good friend of mine to come on holidays and it turned out to be such a gift, my friend loves helping out, and when the Facebook account was launched, he helped a lot with giving feedback and so on..turns out he’s a very talented confectioner as well, and is planning now to come over permanently to run the business with me.

 How do you market your business?
 How are people aware of your business?

 You can find us on Facebook : https://www.facebook.com/dutchbakeryireland/

 Website coming very soon:)

-How has technology, such as computers and the internet, impacted on how you conduct business?
+How has technology, such as computers and the internet, impacted on how The Dutch Bakery Ireland conducts business?